Estimating outflow masses and velocities in merger simulations: impact of r-process heating and neutrino cooling: Introduction

-Predicting the properties of matter outflows in NSNS and BHNS mergers is crucial to our ability to perform detailed analysis of kilonovae.
+Predicting the properties of matter outflows in NSNS and BHNS mergers is crucial to our ability to perform detailed analysis of post-merger electromagnetic signals.
 Such predictions are typically made by developing analytical fits to the results of merger and post-merger simulations of these systems~\cite{Kawaguchi:2016,Dietrich:2016fpt,Coughlin:2018fis,Barbieri:2019sjc,Kruger:2020gig,Raaijmakers:2021slr}.
-A reliable determination of the properties of unbound material in merger simulations is accordingly important to kilonova modeling efforts.
+A reliable determination of the properties of unbound material in merger simulations is accordingly important to current modeling efforts.
 Unfortunately, the finite size of computational grids, finite length of numerical simulations, and approximate treatment of nuclear physics in these simulations can make it difficult to robustly determine whether a given region of a simulation contains bound or unbound material.
 Historically, most general relativistic simulations have determined whether matter is bound or unbound by assuming that all matter beyond a certain radius follows geodesics of a time-independent metric~\cite{hotokezaka:13}.
-This ignores any impact of cooling (e.g. neutrino emission), heating (e.g. r-process), pressure forces, or time variations in the metric.
+This ignores potentially important cooling (e.g. neutrino emission associated with $\beta$-decay of neutron-rich nuclei during r-process nucleosynthesis) and heating terms (e.g. thermalization of the energy released by the r-process), as well as the impact of pressure forces and time variations in the metric after the end of the numerical simulations.
 An alternative method, commonly used today, is to rely on the general relativistic Bernoulli criterion, which assumes a steady-state flow in a time-independent metric.
 This criterion partially accounts for the decompression of the fluid, and the conversion of internal and/or thermal energy into kinetic energy, but ignores neutrino cooling and the evolution of the metric in time.

 In practice, the Bernoulli criterion tends to overestimate the mass of unbound material while the geodesic criterion tends to underestimate it; and differences between the predictions of the two methods can be large.
 For example, the Bernoulli criterion can predict more than twice as much unbound matter than the geodesic criterion for hot outflows close to NSNS merger remnants~\cite{Kastaun:2014fna}.
 As the material expands and cools down, however, the two criteria will begin to agree.
 As the Bernoulli criteria accounts for the thermal energy of the outflows, one would expect it to perform better for hot outflows close to the remnant; the Bernoulli criteria has thus been particularly useful to study polar outflows in NSNS binaries (see e.g.~\cite{Vsevolod:2020pak}).
 For cold ejecta, on the other hand, it is not as clear which criterion performs best: some simulations have shown that the Bernoulli criterion flags as unbound material that in fact never expands enough to make use of its internal energy before falling back onto the remnant~\cite{Kawaguchi:2020vbf}.